memelissa/ucsd-cse12-sp22.github.io/_lectures/lecture1.md

     - Schedule
     - Lecture 1 and 2 pages
 - 5 min: q/a
-- 15 min: Handout + discussion
+- 45 min: Slides + discussion

 Before the first lecture, there are two videos to watch.
 You should also familiarize yourself with the [syllabus](../syllabus.html).